OUR COMMISSIONERS

 Appointed 1 Sept 2020: Appeals Commissioner

-Jodi Keil is a lawyer with over 10 years of experience working with administrative decision makers at all levels of government.
-She has provided professional support to the Land Compensation Board, Municipal Government Board, Alberta New Home Buyer Protection Board and the City of Edmonton’s Assessment Review Board.
-Most recently, she was legal counsel for the Alberta Court of Appeal.
-Jodi is a sessional business law instructor at the University of Alberta School of Business where she teaches introduction to business law, real estate, commercial transactions and the government regulation of business courses.
-Jodi has a special interest in access to justice.
-She has been on the board of directors and was executive of the Elizabeth Fry Society of Edmonton and a volunteer at the Edmonton Community Legal Centre.
-In her spare time, Jodi enjoys spending time with her family and visiting their farm in southern Alberta.
+Jodi Keil is a lawyer with years of experience in administrative law at all levels of government.
+She has provided professional support to the Land Compensation Board, Municipal Government Board, Alberta New Home Buyer Protection Board, and City of Edmonton’s Assessment Review Board.
+She also spent time as legal counsel for the Alberta Court of Appeal.
+Her career has been the result of her passion for legal education and access to justice.
+Since 2016, Jodi has taught various business law courses at the University of Alberta School of Business.
+She is on the board of directors of the Council of Canadian Administrative Tribunals and was previously on the board of directors of the Elizabeth Fry Society of Edmonton.

 Gregory Kelly